City of Littleton Grant Programs 2017

 Community Improvement Grants encourage neighborhood groups and homeowner's association participation in community improvement projects.
 Approved projects are eligible for up to $9,999 and must benefit the neighborhood, be accessible to the general public and must have three bids.
 New for 2017…Large Community-Improvement Grants will have a competitive grant round in the spring (date TBD and will be announced via social media and the City of Littleton’s web site).
 Grants will be judged on creativity, benefit to an individual neighborhood and the community and the ability of the grant recipients to maintain the grant funded improvements.
 Deadline to apply is May 19, 2017.
 More information and application on Large Community-Improvement GrantsMark Barons

 Small Community-Building Grant

 Small Community Building Grants encourage neighborhood outreach and engagement.
 Approved projects are eligible for up to $500 and include start-up assistance for neighborhood newsletters, neighborhood block parties, National Night Out events, neighborhood clean-up events.
-More information on Small Community-Building GrantsMark Barons
+More information and application on Small Community-Building GrantsMark Barons